jtdimasaka/jtdimasaka.github.io/wellbeing/TheGift.md

 *Page 183*
 &nbsp;&nbsp;&nbsp;&nbsp;I hated the version of me that I saw.
 Vulnerable.
 Frail.
 Gullible.
 &nbsp;&nbsp;&nbsp;&nbsp;But the only one putting those labels on me was **me.**
-&nbsp;&nbsp;&nbsp;&nbsp;What I'm saying is that life keeps giving me opportunities to choose freedom &mdash; **to love myself as I am: human, imperfect, and whole.** So I forgave muself, releaseing them so I can release me.
+&nbsp;&nbsp;&nbsp;&nbsp;What I'm saying is that life keeps giving me opportunities to choose freedom &mdash; **to love myself as I am: human, imperfect, and whole.** So I forgave myself, releaseing them so I can release me.

 *Page 185*
 &nbsp;&nbsp;&nbsp;&nbsp;... that while Mengele had all the power, while day after day he chose with his grotesquely wagging finger who would live and who would die, he was morea prisoner than I was.